 FOR THE FIRST TIME ON OUR STAGE

-The place is Oklahoma territory at the turn of the 20th century, at a time when ranchers and cowboys are squaring off over land and water rights.
-But more importantly, Curly loves Laurey, though Laurey isn’t quite sure about Curly.
+The place is Oklahoma territory at the turn of the 20th century, a time when ranchers and cowboys are squaring off over land and water rights and love is in the air.
+Curly loves Laurey, though Laurey isn’t quite sure about Curly.
 Will Parker loves Ado Annie, though Ado loves, well, everybody!
-This 1943 Broadway hit is considered the birth of the modern musical with its catchy songs and vivid storytelling.
-Join us for this classic story about love in its many forms, and finding out where you truly belong.
+This 1943 Broadway hit was the first modern musical to weave catchy songs with vivid storytelling.
+Join us for this classic story about love and belonging.

 The Importance of Being Earnest